AinulindaIe/theOdinProject/odin-recipes/README.txt

 from theodinproject.

 First:
-Setup index and structure
+Setup index and structure - Done!

 Second:
-Add lasagna page to recipes
+Add lasagna page to recipes. - Done!

+Third:
+Add two new recipes -